Anthropic Adds GitHub Issue Triggers to Automate Claude Code Triage

 Anthropic added GitHub Issue triggers to Claude Code Routines, the cloud-based engine that runs autonomous background workflows.
 While previous triggers were limited to schedules or manual execution, this update allows a routine to fire automatically whenever a new issue is opened in a connected repository.

 This update transitions Claude Code from a proactive tool to a reactive, event-driven agent.
 By supporting GitHub event triggers, the system can now act as a persistent team member.
-It builds on the Monitor tool, which first introduced event-driven execution to reduce token consumption.
+This follows the introduction of native memory for managed agents, which allows these autonomous systems to retain knowledge across multiple sessions.

 You can use these triggers to build auto-triage workflows that summarize, label, or investigate incoming bug reports.
 This capability is available through the Claude Code web interface and CLI.
 It complements the Once trigger for deferred tasks, providing a complete suite of automation options for repository maintenance.